 Nottingham, Paula (2016) The use of work-based learning pedagogical perspectives to inform flexible practice within higher education.
 Teaching in Higher Education, 21 (7). pp. 790-806.
 ISSN 1356-2517

-I am currently working with Consalia (Ltd) on the BA Management Practice (Business to Business Sales)
+I am currently working with Consalia (Ltd) on the BSc (Hons) Professional Practice in Business to Business Sales.